AdrianHettler/battery-canister-36c/README.md

 * Compact design

 # Mechanical
-The lid and cannister are sealed by two radial o-rings.
+The lid and canister are sealed by two radial o-rings.

 <p align="center" width="100%">